-Is this the future of cruise ships?
+'Futuristic' cruise ship makes maiden voyage

-(CNN) — In an age of ever-bigger cruise ships, it can be hard to stand out without constructing something the size of a small city and pushing it out to sea.
+Saint-Nazaire, France (CNN) — In an age of ever-bigger cruise ships, it can be hard to stand out without constructing something the size of a small city and pushing it out to sea.

 Now, instead of just ramping up the scale of their vessels, cruise operators are starting to innovate with boat design, ripping up the rulebooks on marine engineering to create something very different.

-The latest example of this is Celebrity Edge, a large -- but not super-massive -- vessel currently under construction in the Chantiers d'Atlantique shipyard on the northwestern coast of France.
+The latest example of this is Celebrity Edge, a large -- but not super-massive -- vessel that's just completed it's maiden voyage, a 15-day transatlantic crossing, ahead of its first passenger sailing on December 9, 2018.

 From the outside, it might look like a standard, albeit glamorous, cruise ship.